Accelergy-Project/hwcomponents/docs/source/notes/making_models.rst

 Models can also have actions.
 Actions are functions that return an energy of a specific action.
 For the TernaryMAC model, we have an action called ``mac`` that returns the energy of a ternary MAC operation.
-The :py:func:`hwcomponents.actionDynamicEnergy` decorator makes this function visible as an action.
+The :py:func:`~hwcomponents.model.actionDynamicEnergy` decorator makes this function visible as an action.
 The function should return an energy in Joules.

 Models can also be scaled to support a range of different parameters.
 For example, the TernaryMAC model can be scaled to support a range of different technology nodes.
 This is done by calling the ``self.scale`` function in the ``__init__`` method of the model.
 The ``self.scale`` function takes the following arguments:

 - ``parameter_name``: The name of the parameter to scale.
 - ``parameter_value``: The value of the parameter to scale.
 - ``reference_value``: The reference value of the parameter.